 Each playgroup is unique offering a wide range of choice to families in the community.
 Most of the groups are community playgroups which are self-managed by the parents and/or caregivers who attend the playgroup.

 There are a range of Community Playgroups offered in Darebin.
 The aim of these playgroups is to provide opportunities for families with young children (aged 0-5) to meet new people, and build on their children's social, physical and cognitive development by learning through play.

-For further information about Community Playgroups in Darebin, please contact the Playgroup Officer on 8470 8347 or email firstname.lastname@example.org .
+For further information about Community Playgroups in Darebin, please go to the Community Playgroups in Darebin Database.
+You can also contact the Playgroup Officer on 8470 8347 or email firstname.lastname@example.org .